No, That Wasn’t Meghan Markle Picking Up Royal Dog Poop

 — Lisa Petrillo (@LisaPetrillo) September 12, 2018

-However, as Jezebel points out, is a major problem with the image.
+However, as Jezebel points out, there is a major problem with the image.

 While the image does appear to be of a woman who bears a striking resemblance to Meghan Markle and the image is reported to have been shot outside a royal residence — although not Buckingham Palace, as TMZ reported in the original tweeted caption to their article — the dog is obviously not her beagle named Guy.
 Neither is it the black Labrador which Meghan Markle and her new husband, Prince Harry, recently purchased together.